Journalism is dead; Long live Journalism

 In 2009 I was asked to ghostwrite the memoirs of Bridget Benson.
 The book When Tomorrow Speaks To Me has been very well received since its publication by Llewellyn in December 2010.
 It has earned many excellent reviews, not only from journalists across print and online media, but more importantly from readers themselves.

 In addition to these themes, I am interested in mindfulness and spirituality, travel and culture, self-sufficiency and green living, plant medicine and shamanism, subcultures and alternative political models.
-When I’m not writing I enjoy organic gardening, flamenco, painting, hiking, travel, activism, theatre and the arts, live music, learning guitar and singing.
+When I’m not writing I enjoy travelling, activism, learning guitar, gardening, playing samba/techno in Drum Machine, and singing (badly).

 I am available for journalism commissions in addition to ghostwriting, proof-reading, copywriting and translation (Spanish to English).
 I also have over six years’ experience teaching advanced English grammar to foreign learners, with a good network of contacts all over the world.

 “When I worked as an acquisitions editor, one of the books I acquired was ghostwritten by Sophie McAdam.
 The manuscript was well written and expertly presented, allowing for a fast and efficient editing process.
 In my 5 years of working for Llewellyn, her manuscript was one of the most noteworthy in terms of literary quality.” – Carrie Obry, Llewellyn USA

 “Sophie came up with original and novel ideas for features, researched them thoroughly, delivered crisp copy on deadline and was on hand to respond promptly to any queries.” –Kevin Gopal, editor-in-chief, The Big Issue in the North